OlivierBldn/herochatting_mobile/README.md

 - **Edit Universes:** Universe details can be viewed and edited, including a link to view characters in the universe.

 ### Character Management
-- **View Characters:** A list of all characters in a specific universe can be viewed.
+- **View Characters:** A list of all characters in a specific universe can be viewed, with options to add a new character.
 - **Edit Characters:** Character details can be viewed and edited, and a new description can be generated for a character.

 ### Conversation Management